 The radiological appearance of lobar pneumonia is not specific to any single causative organism, although there are organisms which classically have a radiological presentation of lobar pneumonia.
 Streptococcus pneumoniae (also known as pneumococcus) is the most common causative organism of lobar pneumonia.

 Pneumonia is the most common cause of death due to infectious diseases in the United States, with an incidence of 11.6 per 1000 persons/year reported in one study 4.
 Incidence is higher at the extremes of age.

-Consolidation in lobar pneumonia mainly affect the alveolar air spaces.
+Consolidation in lobar pneumonia mainly affects the alveolar air spaces.
 There is characteristic relative sparing of the bronchi, creating the appearance of air bronchograms.
-The lobar distribution of consolidation occurs because of the spread of infection across segmental boundaries - this is facilitated by the pores of Kohn and the canals of Lambert 3 - although limited by pleural boundaries.
+The distribution of consolidation is lobar because of the spread of infection across segmental boundaries - facilitated by the pores of Kohn and the canals of Lambert 3 - although limited by pleural boundaries.

 The most common cause of lobar pneumonia is Streptococcus pneumoniae.
 Other causative organisms that may cause a lobar pattern include 1:

 The gross and histologic appearance of the infected lung can be broken down into four stages of inflammation 2:

 - congestion - hyperemia, with alveolar edema and bacterial proliferation